 Wort contains a large number of individual amino acids.
 In the literature, they are normally grouped into three classes and four groups.
 The classes (I–III) refer to the degree of essential importance to yeast metabolism (see box).
 The groups (A–D) categorize them according to the rate at which they are absorbed from the wort by yeast.

-Amino acids and fermentation: Amino acids are essential nutrients that yeast assimilate during fermentation (two good discussions of this process are found in references 3 and 4).
+Amino acids and fermentation: Amino acids are essential nutrients that yeast assimilate during fermentation.
 The reason amino acids are crucial to proper fermentation is that they are a primary source of nitrogen.
-It is this amino nitrogen that the yeast use to synthesize more amino acids and, in turn, to synthesize proteins (1).
+It is this amino nitrogen that the yeast use to synthesize more amino acids and, in turn, to synthesize proteins.
 Class I amino acids are readily synthesized by the yeast cells, which use products of normal sugar catabolism as carbon sources, and thus their presence or absence in the wort is immaterial.
 Conversely, it is essential that the Class III amino acids be present in the wort because the yeast cells are unable to synthesize them.
 Class II acids can be synthesized by yeast, but their presence or absence in the wort can have marked effects on the flavor of the beer.